Combining our time-tested abilities in developed and emerging international markets

 Portfolio Attribution

 We use a proprietary quantitative equity allocation model that assists the portfolio managers in determining the weight of emerging versus developed markets in the Fund.
 Our allocation relative to the weight of emerging markets in the Index is currently underweight.
 We identify five primary factors as most indicative of the ideal allocation target: valuation, quality, earnings growth, macroeconomic, and risk aversion.
-Our valuation metric is currently positive for emerging markets.
-Quality, which includes such measures as profit margins and return on equity, and risk aversion are neutral indicators.
-Our earnings growth and macroeconomic indicators are negative for emerging markets.
+Our valuation and earnings growth metrics are currently neutral for emerging markets.
+Quality, which includes such measures as profit margins and return on equity, and macroeconomic are negative indicators.
+Risk aversion is a positive indicator for emerging markets.

 Quarterly Investment Outlook